nkabbara/nkabbara.github.io/docs/books/how-to-read-a-book.md

 NUMBERS IN THE MARGIN & HIGHLIGHT SENTENCE—to indicate a sequence of points made by the author in developing an argument.
 Maybe an argument's keyword to remember which argument the propositions are referring to. e.g. "Love is life argument", you'd note "LIL p3" for love is life proposition 3.

-HIGHLIGHT KEYWORDS- to inditicate a keyword (term).
+HIGHLIGHT KEYWORDS- to indicate a keyword (term).
 So highlighting is used for keywords and key sentences that lead to arguments.
 Keyword -> Key sentence -> Argument.

-HIGHLIGHTED SENTENCES WITHOUT NUMBERS- are key sentences, but not necessarly part of a larger argument.
+HIGHLIGHTED SENTENCES WITHOUT NUMBERS- are key sentences, but not necessarily part of a larger argument.
 They might be the complete argument.

 WRITING IN THE MARGIN, OR AT THE TOP OR BOTTOM OF THE PAGE—
   * to record questions (and perhaps answers) which a passage raises in your mind;